timmylev/DataClient.jl/docs/src/man/getting-started.md

 ZonedDateTime
 ```

-Using tz-naive `DateTime`s should generally be avoided because it is bad practice to represent non-UTC datetimes using a `DateTime`.
+Using tz-naive `DateTime`s should generally be avoided because it is bad practice to represent non-UTC datetimes using a `DateTime` for obvious reasons.
 There is no performance benefit too in this case as is it simply supported for compatibility reasons with certain projects.

 ## Inserting Datasets